Acknowledgments (Or Why This is “About Us” and Not “About Me”)

 Finally, I thank my publisher, J.B.
 Max Publishing, for taking a chance on an unknown author for my first two novels.

 ABOUT THE AUTHOR

 Her second novel, Believing In Horses, Too, also won a Gold Medal in the MWSA Book Awards; 1st Place in The Authors’ Zone Book Awards; Best Y.A.
 Fiction in the Stroud Arts Book Festival; Best Book in Juvenile Fiction in the Pinnacle Book Achievement Awards; Best Veterans Fiction in the EQUUS Film and Arts Festival; and the State of Maryland’s Touch of Class Award.

-Valerie’s non-fiction stories have appeared in numerous books.
+Valerie’s fiction and non-fiction stories have appeared in numerous books.
 Two of her short stories have won awards in the National Federation of Press Women’s at-large and national communications contests.
 She holds memberships in writing organizations including American Horse Publications, the Military Writers Society of America, and the Accokeek Women Writers Group.

-In 2014, Valerie founded Veteran Writing Services, LLC, to provide writing services to business clients and encourage other veterans to write.
-She is a lifetime member of the Naval Intelligence Professionals and Disabled American Veterans, and served on the Board of Directors for the Southwest Veterans’ Business Resource Center, and the Board of Directors of the Military Writers Society of America.
+In 2014, Valerie founded Veteran Writing Services, LLC to provide writing services to business clients and encourage other veterans to write.
+In 2021, she established Veterans Publishing as a part of her business.
 She owns and rides horses and served as Secretary of the Maryland Horse Council, an organization representing 35,000 horse people in her home state.
 One of her proudest achievements in her writing career was being presented the Military Writers Society of America President’s Award for 2019 for contributions to the organization and its goals.
 She currently serves as the Vice President of MWSA.

 She lives in Maryland with her husband, Jaime Navarro, a retired Navy pilot and horseman.
-Jaime and Valerie enjoy the company of their wonderful families and friends, their three horses, and two dogs.
+Jaime and Valerie enjoy the company of their wonderful families and friends, their three horses, and thier perfect dog.

 Valerie’s non-fiction and fiction stories and poetry have been published in the following books: